Policy for handling unreasonable or unreasonably persistent complainants

 4. Appeal and review process

-4.1 Once a decision has been reached, the Chief Officer will write to the complainant, clearly outlining the reasons for which they have been designated as an Unreasonable or Unreasonably Persistent Complainant, and explaining the restrictions which will be applied to future contacts regarding their complaint, the period of time for which these restrictions will apply and the appropriate appeals/review process.
+4.1 Once a decision has been reached, the Chief Officer will write to the complainant, clearly outlining the reasons for which they have been designated as an Unreasonable or Unreasonably Persistent Complainant, and explaining the restrictions which will be applied to future contacts regarding their complaint, the period for which these restrictions will apply and the appropriate appeals/review process.
 A copy of this policy will be included for the complainant’s reference.

 4.2 If the complainant disagrees with their classification under this policy, or with the particular restrictions which have been applied, they will have the right to appeal against the decision.
 A Chief Officer who was not involved in the original decision should receive the appeal.